iamsitting/iamsitting.github.io/content/papers/security.md

 > “Truly, truly, I say to you, he who believes has eternal life.”
 > — *John 6:47*

-### Justification and Regeneration
+### What Happens When Someone Believes

-When a person believes in Christ as Savior, that faith apprehends Him, and the result is twofold:
+When someone puts their faith in Christ as Savior, that faith takes hold of Him, and two things happen:

-- **Justification**: being declared righteous before God
+- **Justification**—in other words, being declared righteous before God
-  > “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ.”
+  > "Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ."
   > — *Romans 5:1*

-- **Regeneration**: being born again by the life of God
+- **Regeneration**—commonly known as being born again by the life of God
-  > “Everyone who believes that Jesus is the Christ has been born of God.”
+  > "Everyone who believes that Jesus is the Christ has been born of God."
   > — *1 John 5:1*

-  > “He saved us… by the washing of regeneration and renewal of the Holy Spirit.”
+  > "He saved us… by the washing of regeneration and renewal of the Holy Spirit."
   > — *Titus 3:5*

-  > “Truly, truly, I say to you, whoever hears my word and believes Him who sent me has eternal life.
-He does not come into judgment but has passed from death to life.”
+  > "Truly, truly, I say to you, whoever hears my word and believes Him who sent me has eternal life.
+He does not come into judgment but has passed from death to life."
   > — *John 5:24*

-Therefore, this investigation of the security or insecurity of salvation proceeds from the position that salvation, composed of justification and regeneration, is received freely by faith.
+So as we explore whether salvation can be lost, we proceed from this shared foundation: **initial salvation**—both justification (being declared righteous) and regeneration (being born again by His life)—is received by faith alone, by grace, as a gift.
+The question we're investigating isn't whether faith saves initially, but what role works play in the ongoing Christian life and whether they're required to maintain what faith has secured.

 ## Presenting the Two Views: Security vs. Insecurity

+With this foundation of faith alone established, let me present both sides fairly—eternal security and conditional security—from a biblical perspective.
+Notice that both positions generally agree that salvation is initially received by faith alone.
+Where they differ is what happens after that initial saving faith.

-This article begins by presenting the two major views—eternal security and conditional security—from an objective, scriptural standpoint.
-Both positions draw support from Scripture, and it would be inaccurate to claim that either has no biblical basis or stands in opposition to Scripture itself.
-As with many theological tensions, the difference lies not in the presence or absence of scriptural backing, but in how the texts are interpreted.
-The aim here is to fairly acknowledge that both views are rooted in the biblical text before exploring their underlying assumptions and implications.
+Both positions have real scriptural support, and it would be wrong to claim that either ignores the Bible.
+As with many theological debates, the difference isn't whether Scripture supports each view, but how we interpret the texts.
+My goal here is to honestly acknowledge that both views have biblical roots before we dig into what each one actually produces in Christian life.

 ### The Case for Eternal Security